Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 This command will directly stream your footage to an HDMI or DP monitor.
 This is useful if you have a larger monitor to show to a group of people.

 1. Check that your monitor (HDMI or DP) is connected
 2. Type the command `sudo 02.mipi-dp.sh` to the captured video with detection results (blue bonding boxes) onto your monitor.
-Or you can enter the command `smartcam_aa1 --mipi --target dp`
+Or you can enter the command `smartcam --mipi --target dp`
 3. To check the test, you should see images on the ffplay window, and there should be blue box drawn around the face, and the box should follow the movement of the face.

 ### File to File

 1. Type the command `sudo 03.file-to-file.sh`.
-Or you can enter the command: `smartcam_aa1 --file ${file} --infile-type h264 --target file`.
+Or you can enter the command: `smartcam --file ${file} --infile-type h264 --target file`.

 2. Identify the 1st argument from the script output as a path to the video file as shown below: